Open topic with navigation

 |4.||If absolute position, MATCH, and RFA qualifiers are not specified, key_spec defines the record to position to, with the key of reference determined either by KEYNUM or the logic described in step 2.|

-If you specify a key value in key_spec and the key value length is greater than the record’s key field, only the first part of the key value locates the record.
-If the key’s length is less than the size of the key field, the value is called a partial key.
-In this case, the record located is the first one having a key that begins with the specified value.
+If you specify a numeric key value in key_spec (d or i) and the file's defined key is also numeric (d, i, or u), the value will be converted to the appropriate type and length to locate the record.
+Otherwise, if either the key value or defined key is non-numeric (implied or segmented), and you specify a key value in key_spec whose length is greater than the file's defined key, only the first part of the key value locates the record.
+If the key value length is less than the size of the file's defined key, the value is called a partial key.
+In this case, the record located will be the first one that has a key that begins with the specified value.

 The key of reference is determined as follows:

 We recommend that you use the KEYNUM option rather than relying on the implied key of reference; KEYNUM is more efficient.

 On OpenVMS, if you specify both the RFA and KEYNUM qualifiers on the FIND statement, KEYNUM must specify the primary key as the key of reference (Q_PRIMARY or 0).

 For ISAM files, if the MATCH qualifier is not specified, FIND matches on values greater than or equal to the specified value.
 If no record’s key field begins exactly as specified by the key value, the first record with a higher key value is located, and a “Key not same” error ($ERR_KEYNOT) occurs.
 If no higher record exists, an “End of file” error ($ERR_EOF) occurs.